-Workers must follow LOTO procedures to protect against being electrocuted.
-When performing LOTO on circuits and equipment, do the following:

-- Identify all sources of electrical energy for the equipment or circuits in question. - Disable backup energy sources, such as generators and batteries. - Identify all shut-offs for each energy source. - Notify all personnel that equipment and circuitry must be shut off, locked out, and tagged out because just turning a switch off is not enough. - Shut off energy sources and lock switch gear in the OFF position.
-Each worker should use his or her individual lock and key and keep them on their person. - Test equipment and circuitry to ensure they are de-energized.
-This must be done by a qualified, competent person. - Deplete stored energy by bleeding, blocking, or grounding. - Apply a lock or tag to alert other workers that an energy source or piece of equipment has been locked or tagged out. - Make sure all workers are safe and accounted for before equipment and circuits are unlocked and turned back on.
-Only a qualified person can determine when it is safe to re-energize circuits.

-Employers' Responsibilities for Protecting Workers

-OSHA expects employers to take every precaution to protect workers from electrocution by:

-- Ensuring overhead power line safety.

-- Isolating electrical parts.

-- Supplying ground-fault circuit Interrupters.

-- Implementing an assured equipment grounding conductor program (AEGCP)

-- Ensuring the safety of power tools.

-- Ensuring proper guarding.
+- or servicing work - Requires workers to place a tag on the locked device indicating that it should not be turned on.
+When using a tag, other energy isolation techniques may be necessary to maintain worker safety - Prevents contact with operating equipment parts such as, blades, gears, shafts, etc. - Prevents the unexpected release of hazardous gases, fluids, or solid matter in areas where workers are present - When performing LOTO on circuits and equipment, do the following: - Identify all sources of electrical energy for the equipment or circuits in question - Disable backup energy sources, such as generators and batteries. - Identify all shut-offs for each energy source - Notify all personnel that equipment and circuitry must be shut off, locked out, and tagged out because just turning a switch off is not enough - Shut off energy sources and lock switch gear in the OFF position.
+Each worker should use his or her individual lock and key and keep them on their person - Test equipment and circuitry to ensure they are de-energized.
+This must be done by a qualified, competent person - Deplete stored energy by bleeding, blocking, or grounding - Apply a lock or tag to alert other workers that an energy source or piece of equipment has been locked or tagged out - Make sure all workers are safe and accounted for before equipment and circuits are unlocked and turned back on.
+Only a qualified person can determine when it is safe to re-energize circuits - 10.
+Employers Responsibilities for Protecting Workers - OSHA expects employers to take every precaution to protect workers from electrocution by: - Ensuring overhead power line safety - Isolating electrical parts - Supplying ground-fault circuit Interrupters - Implementing an assured equipment grounding conductor program (AEGCP) - Ensuring the safety of power tools - Ensuring proper guarding - Providing training - Enforcing LOTO safety-related practices - Ensuring proper use of flexible cords - 11.
+Employer Responsibility #1: Ensuring Overhead Power Line Safety - Before work begins near overhead power lines

-- Providing training.

-- Enforcing LOTO safety-related practices.

-- Ensuring proper use of flexible cords.

-#1: Ensuring Overhead Power Line Safety